jjbenes/covid19/README.md

 You'll learn how to import data from USAFacts and Johns Hopkins, review data tables, plot a few graphs, and visualize data spatially using a U.S. county map.

+## Live County-Level Updates
+* The choropleths at https://first-principles.ai/covid-19/map.html are updated using the code here and COVID-19 data from the USAFacts.
+The choropleths display U.S. state and county confirmed cases.
+* The map at https://first-principles.ai/covid-19/per-capita-map.html shows U.S. per-capita confirmed cases ranked daily from Jan 22, 2020, also using the code here and data from USAFacts.

 ## Python Library
 ### Data Import